 Some rhododendrons may have oblong spots that may be confused with sticky, thick hair-like projections but an azalea leaf will never be dotted or have scales.
 The commonest varieties of azaleas are deciduous, i.e. they shed their leaves in the winter season.
 Except R. dauricum and R. mucronulatum, all rhododendrons are evergreen.

 The flower size and flowering patterns of these shrubs are very different.
 Azaleas have slightly smaller and slender, funnel-shaped flowers.
 The flowers of true rhododendrons are bell-shaped and much bigger.
 Azaleas tend to have just one flower per stem, known as terminal blooming.
 Most garden rhododendrons have their flowers in small batches, in a clustered formation.

 Azaleas are more seasonal in nature, in terms of flowering, i.e. their flowers have a particular time for blooming.
 Garden azaleas tend to have the best foliage during the onset of the spring season.
 Except for a few varieties, rhododendrons tend to maintain some degree of flowering throughout the year with some periods of dense flower sprouting.

-Some azalea plants are known to be toxic to herding animals due to a peculiar kind of toxin.
-None of the rhododendrons are known to be toxic.
+Some azalea plants are known to be toxic to herding animals.
+No rhododendrons are known to be toxic.

-Most azaleas will have just one stamen on each of the flower lobe.
+Most azaleas will have just one stamen on each of the flower lobes.
 Since they have five lobes in total, these shrubs characteristically have five stamens.
-However, rhododendrons tend to have two or more stamens per lobe.
+Rhododendrons, however, tend to have two or more stamens per lobe.
 Thus, their total stamen count is 10 or more.